 In order to maximize profits, Allstate first makes use of a computerized claim system that allows them to quickly evaluate a claim and determine how much an injury is worth.
 While technology like this is nearly unavoidable in the insurance industry, what’s troubling is that this computer program has allowed Allstate to pay 20% less in some markets than they used to for the same injuries.

-Because few claimants have neither the time nor the resources for a protracted court battle, this practice has been wildly successful for Allstate.
+Because few claimants have the time or the resources for a protracted court battle, this practice has been wildly successful for Allstate.

 Evolution of an Adversarial Claims Process

 How did Allstate become so focused on profit, to the detriment of its policyholders?
-In the mid-’90s, they hired consulting firm McKinsey & Co. to help overhaul their claims process and look for ways to save money.
-Information from depositions, internal company documents, and transcripts posted to Allstate’s own website in response to a Florida appeals court ruling.
-Below are some of the Herald Tribune’s findings from an intense review of Allstate documents:
+In the mid-’90s, they hired consulting firm McKinsey & Co. to help overhaul their claims process and look for ways to save money, according to information from depositions, internal company documents, and transcripts posted to Allstate’s own website in response to a Florida appeals court ruling.
+Below are some of the findings from an intense review of Allstate documents several years ago:

-- Consultants claimed that the new software was an attempt to "establishing a new fair market value" for injuries, which is a fancy way of saying they found a way to justify paying less money to policyholders
+- Consultants claimed that the new software was an attempt at "establishing a new fair market value" for injuries, which is a fancy way of saying they found a way to justify paying less money to policyholders.

 The Crackdown Pays Off